jlgerber/cpp_happy_fun_time/session_04/session04.md

 As a reminder, the `+=` and `-=` operators return a reference to Vector.
 To achieve this, you have to dereference `this` in your return statement ( `return *this`  ).

 What about comparisons?
-Go ahead and implment the `==` operator, as well as the other comparison operators:
+Go ahead and implement the `==` operator, as well as the other comparison operators:
 - bool operator==(const Vector& rhs) const;
 - bool operator<(const Vector& rhs) const;
 - bool operator<=(const Vector& rhs) const;